wilsonmar/wilsonmar.github.io/calendar/index.md

 ### Google

-If you use <a target=_blank" href="https://calendar.google.com/calendar/u/0/r">Google Calendar</a> click "+ Create" at the top-right for <a target="_blank" href="https://support.google.com/calendar/answer/10729749?hl=en">Appointment schedule</a> See https://www.wired.com/story/google-calendar-find-time-to-meet-appointment-scheduler/
+If you use <a target="_blank" href="https://calendar.google.com/calendar/u/0/r">Google Calendar</a> click "+ Create" at the top-right for <a target="_blank" href="https://support.google.com/calendar/answer/10729749?hl=en">Appointment schedule</a> See https://www.wired.com/story/google-calendar-find-time-to-meet-appointment-scheduler/

 <hr />